SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 Sys.setenv(RSTUDIO_PROXY=rstudioapi::translateLocalUrl('http://127.0.0.1:4322'))
 ```

-... and for the site to build again.
+... and force the site to build again.

 ## Versioning and Releases